oroinc/platform/src/Oro/Bundle/LayoutBundle/Resources/doc/debug_information.md

 Also you can disable **Layout Tree** in developer toolbar, go to `System - Configuration - Development Settings - Generate Layout Tree Dump For The Developer Toolbar`

+**IMPORTANT:** This options works with debug mode enabled only

 ## Debug layout blocks

-You can enable **block debug information**, go to `System - Configuration - Development Settings - Include Block Debug Info HTML`
+You can enable **block debug information**, go to `System - Configuration - Development Settings - Include Block Debug Info Into HTML`

 Each block in HTML has data attributes: